 This got us to thinking, and to researching: what exactly differentiates these two pickup trucks?

-When it comes to their individual mechanical capabilities, nothing.
+When it comes to their individual mechanical capabilities, there's no difference at all.
 In fact, prior to 1999, GMC and Chevrolet referred to both of these trucks with the name "C/K", a designation in which the "C" stood for rear-wheel drive and the "K" stood for four-wheel drive.
 Subsequent to these codes, the names "Silverado" and "Sierra" were classifications used to describe various trim packages customers could purchase.

 Since 1999, the Chevy Silverado has become the "standard" model GM full-size pickup truck, while the GMC Sierra offers more luxurious interior options (like leather seats and a more intricate dash) along with a boxier trim, particularly in the wheel weels.
 As far as torque and horsepower are concerned, they feature the same exact capabilities.
 So then, to answer the initial question, from a purely power-focused perspective, there is no difference between the GMC Sierra and the Chevy Silverado.